Jump to: What is Mounjaro? | Nausea and vomiting | Constipation and diarrhoea | Rare side effects | Take home message

 Not a magic pill

-Weight loss injections are designed as additional tools for weight management interventions and shouldn’t be considered lifelong medications.
+Weight-loss injections are designed as additional tools for weight management interventions and shouldn’t be considered lifelong medications.

 Instead, they should be used to help you kickstart your weight loss and healthy journey while you commit to living a healthier lifestyle.

 Consider the use of antidepressants for people living with depression.
 They’re not designed to cure the condition.
-Instead, they’re designed to allow room for therapy to treat the underlying cause of the condition.
+Instead, they’re designed to allow room for therapy to treat the condition’s underlying cause.

 Mounjaro, and other weight loss injections, like Ozempic and Wegovy, are similar.
-They can give you room to make lifestyle changes to support long-term weight loss maintenance.
+They can allow you to make lifestyle changes to support long-term weight loss maintenance.

-Otherwise, keep reading as we dig into the side effects of Mounjaro and how to manage them.
+Keep reading as we dig into the side effects of Mounjaro and how to manage them.

 1) Nausea and vomiting